Understanding Permutation of All Objects

 School Organization

-Suppose there are 4 students who will fill 4 positions in class leadership: president, vice president, secretary, and treasurer.
+Suppose there are who will fill positions in a student committee: president, vice president, secretary, and treasurer.
 Each student can only hold one position.

 The number of ways to arrange the leadership is: